0xShadowByte/ServiceNow/README.md

 ![image](https://github.com/user-attachments/assets/7303b193-d02a-4ccb-a4d1-66c00c100b4a)

-# Creating a Page and setting it up as the Active Portal
+# Hands-on Project 2: Creating a Page and setting it up as the Active Portal

 ### Steps